REPAIRING MYSQL DATABASES WITH PHPMYADMIN

 In the main window, select all database tables and then start the repairing process:

-Adminer may say that repairing is not possible if your database engine is InnoDB.
+The Adminer tool may say repairing is impossible if your database engine is InnoDB.
 In that case, select all database tables again and click on optimize.

 That will recreate all database tables and is as helpful as repairing!